The Libertarian Mystery

 Taken from the blog post by Senator Sanders, available at Here are just a few excerpts of the Libertarian Party…www.dailykos.com

-In an interview with Barbara Walters, David Koch announced his libertarian credentials by saying his is fiscally conservative but socially liberal.
+In an interview with Barbara Walters, David Koch announced his libertarian credentials by saying he is “fiscally conservative but socially liberal,” the usual refrain of right-wing libertarians and neoliberals alike.

 I guess libertarians have realized any association with the Kochs is poison to their cause because one came onto an earlier thread to tell me the Kochs are not libertarians.
 He admitted shortly after that the Cato Institute and Koch politics are “libertarian-esque.”
 So I call that hair-splitting.